Dognapping & Dog Theft Statistics To Know In 2026

 • Get your proof of ownership ready

-• Walk the neighborhood or last whereabouts
+• Walk the neighborhood or the last whereabouts

 • Don’t give up hope, and safely use social media resources